santipensotti/rocAlution/docs/conceptual/rocALUTION-organization.rst

 `````````````````````````````````````
 The ``data`` is an object pointing to the ``BaseMatrix`` class from either a ``HostMatrix`` or an ``AcceleratorMatrix``.
 The ``AcceleratorMatrix`` is created by an object with an implementation in the backend and a matrix format.
-Switching between host and accelerator metrices is performed in the ``LocalMatrix`` class.
+Switching between host and accelerator matrices is performed in the ``LocalMatrix`` class.
 The ``LocalVector`` is organized in the same way.

 Each matrix format has its own class for the host and the accelerator backend.